marcanuy/popularity/readme.md

 ## Configuration

-For each Eloquent model you want to track you need to implement src/models/PopularityInterface.php contract like this:
+For each Eloquent model you want to track, you need to implement src/models/PopularityInterface.php contract like this:

     #e.g. in models/ExamplePost.php